 a lastday, arrange to notify your team at once, if possible – perhaps at a staff meeting.

 - Help with the transition.
 If your replacement starts at the company during your final months in your legal job – or if the company plans to fill your position by promoting someone from within – get involved with that person’s training and orientation.
 Teach them about the firm’s history, and introduce them to key clients and your professional network.
 Help them make career goals and provide them with good legal career advice.
 That way, you can help make the transition as seamless as possible.

 - Make the shift gradually.
 Retirement doesn’t have to mean going cold turkey on your legal job.
 In fact, it’s better for you and your firm if you slowly reduce your hours over an extended period, perhaps a few months.
 A gradual transition like this allows your coworkers to get used to your absence before your departure and can help you adjust to the upcoming life change.
 Work with your manager and colleagues to find a schedule that makes sense for everyone.

 One last bit of legal career advice: Just because you’re retired doesn’t mean you have to stop working.
-You can volunteer pro bono services for a favorite cause or shift toproject-based consulting on issues you care about.
-You can also share your legal knowledge with the upcoming generation, through formal teaching or informalmentoring.
-Retirement doesn’t look the same to everyone, so make yours your own.
+You can volunteer pro bono services for a favorite cause or shift to project-based consulting on issues you care about.
+You can also share your legal knowledge with the upcoming generation, through formal teaching or informal mentoring.